 Lastly, be gentle when drying yourself off.
 Don't use your towel like a dishrag to dry your skin squeaky clean.
 Instead, use the towel to carefully pat the excess moisture off your skin.

-Before your next bathing session, find out how it can affect your overall skin health by visiting some of the links and articles on the next page.
+Before your next bathing session, find out how it can affect your overall skin health by visiting some of the links and articles below.